project1-5/bt/report.md

 Diff: 57% of original

 ConnectionSource#getConnectionAsync
-Old CCN:
+Old CCN: 20
-New CCN:
+New CCN: 14
-Diff:
+Diff: 70% of original

+Diff together: 64% of original (36% reduction)

 Unit tests: